ProfMoo/home/infrastructure/README.md

 1. I currently use a forked version of the Unifi Terraform provider which fixes a missing IP bug.
 PR is [here](https://github.com/paultyng/terraform-provider-unifi/pull/430).
 2. For some reason the certs aren't correct on the initial cluster installation.
 Commands such as `kubectl logs` don't work as a result (but the cluster still functions as normal).
 To fix this, I needed to run the commands found in [this GitHub comment](https://github.com/kubernetes/kubeadm/issues/591#issuecomment-1257061416).

+## Operations

+To add new nodes with new disks:

+1. Run `vgcreate` to that the disks show up in Proxmox
+2. Create LVM-Thin storage pool for the new disk